trackme518/OSCreplay/README.md

 * CLEAR - clear the status messages
 * PERFORMANCE MODE - disable rendering GUI to speed up the program.

+## .CSV file format
+OSC/Websocket events are saved in .CSV file in data folder inside OSCreplay App.
+I am using buffered writer and reader so the file is written or red one line at a time.
+This is important to avoid out of memory error when reading / wring latge files.
+CSV files uses ',' comma delimeter.
+First collumn is "timestamp" in milliseconds (Integer).
+First event is always timestamped as 0 - time before the first event arrive is ignored.
+Second collumn is "OSCaddress" - it should always start with "/" to comply with OSC protocol.
+Third collumn is "typetag".
+Typetag is used to determine how many variables are in the message data - each character represents one variable.
+Order matters.
+Subsequent collumns are individual variables.

 ## How does it work?
 Under the hood the tool is programmed in Processing Java to run GUI and OSC and Websocket server.

 ## Websocket
 You can send vanilla websocket messages to the app and it will proxy them as proper OSC messages to the target.
+You can also save them into .CSV file and send them as OSC later.
 Websocket messages need to be encoded in JSON format and send as plain String like so:

 ```JSON
 {